danielabar/meblog/src/markdown/activerecord-dependent-options.md

 But what about the customer's orders, would removing those affect reporting and financial systems?
 How about any product reviews the customer may have written?
 This might be a good use case for allowing nullable foreign keys.
 All these questions need to be answered.

 Another factor to consider is the [principle of least surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
 For example, the combination of `dependent: :destroy` on the belongs_to side and `dependent: :nullify` on the has_many side results in siblings having their foreign key references set to nil when one of them is destroyed.
-We saw this in Scenario 9 where having nullify on the has_many side causes the `belongs_to: :destroy` to go from a book, up to its author for removal, and then back to all the other books to nullify their author_id foreign keys.
+We saw this in [Scenario 9](activerecord-dependent-options/#9-belongs-to-destroy-has-many-nullify) where having nullify on the has_many side causes the `belongs_to: :destroy` to go from a book, up to its author for removal, and then back to all the other books to nullify their author_id foreign keys.

-We also encountered surprising results in Scenario 8, with the combination of `dependent: :destroy` on belongs_to and `dependent :delete_all` on has_many.
+We also encountered surprising results in [Scenario 8](../activerecord-dependent-options/#8-belongs-to-destroy-has-many-delete-all), with the combination of `dependent: :destroy` on belongs_to and `dependent :delete_all` on has_many.
 In this case, removing a book that belongs to an author that has other books resulted in all of these books being removed.
 I would avoid combinations of options that produce surprising results.

 Another thing to consider is consistency.
-It's one thing to allow nullable foreign keys, but in Scenario 14, the combination of `belongs_to: :delete` and `has_many: :nullify` can result in books referencing an author that no longer exists.
-That is, their foreign key is not null, but invalid.
+It's one thing to allow nullable foreign keys, but in [Scenario 14](../activerecord-dependent-options/#14-belongs-to-delete-has-many-nullify), the combination of `belongs_to: :delete` and `has_many: :nullify` can result in books referencing an author that no longer exists.
+That is, their foreign key is not null, but specifies an author_id that no longer exists.
 Although ActiveRecord can handle this by simply returning `nil` when referencing `book.author`, it could result in inconsistencies if using direct SQL statements for a reporting system.

 Lastly, consider the advice in the Rails Guides, specifically the warning not to use `dependent: :destroy` on the `belongs_to` side of a one-to-many relationship due to possibility of orphan records.
-We tried this in Scenario 6.
+We tried this in [Scenario 6](../activerecord-dependent-options/#6-belongs-to-destroy).
 It did not result in orphan records but trying to remove a book belonging to an author that had other books failed on a foreign key constraint.
 In this case ActiveRecord prevents orphan records, but will result in more complex code that needs to handle some entities can be removed and some cannot due to how many other entities their parent has.

-A final thing to be aware of is when using any of the dependent options to affect related entities, this behaviour only kicks in when invoking the `destroy` or `destroy!` methods on the model instance.
+A final thing to be aware of is when using any of the dependent options to affect related entities: This behaviour only kicks in when invoking the `destroy` or `destroy!` methods on the model instance.
 The `delete` method only invokes direct SQL on the model on which it is called and does not attempt to affect any of its relationships.

 ## Conclusion

-This post has used exploratory tests to understand how ActiveRecord dependent options function in one to many relationships to remove (or fail to remove) records from the database.
+This post has used exploratory tests to understand how ActiveRecord dependent options function in a one to many relationship to remove (or fail to remove) records from the database when used only on one, or both sides of the relationship.
+It has also explored differences in the `delete` vs `destroy` methods.
+It then covered some factors to consider in choosing which dependent option(s) to use.

 ## TODO

 * Somewhere near beginning, give reader option to jump to Which Should You Use section.
-* Make all "Scenario X" links and fix numbers after scenarios 6, 12, and 18 removed.
+* Review all test log summaries
 * Redo Scenario 4 with Book migration allowing nullable foreign key to author - observe that Author can now be deleted, and Book model will be "orphaned".
 This is a problem, it's one thing to code for a null reference on a child model, but in this case, the code would also have to handle that it could be an invalid reference - messy!
 Lesson learned - if you want to use `nullify` option, must always call `destroy` on parent model, not `delete`.
-* Update model code prior to Scenario 9 to include comments for dependent option
 * What about all the other association types - maybe too much for one blog post - do a multi part?
 * Link to companion project: https://github.com/danielabar/learn-associations
 * Add aside: passing `-h` or `--help` to any generator command, eg: `bin/rails generate model -h` provides a complete guide to that generator.
 For example, wondering what are the valid data types for model attributes
-* WIP Conclusion para
-* Title
 * Nice to have: change margin-bottom amount on detail/summary element depending on open/closed state.
 * Something weird with BOOK COUNT in log - adding markdown-emphasis
+* Remove cursor pointer style from log output
+* Remove all SELECT COUNT... from log output